-Year-end tax planning saves you money by uncovering opportunities to withdraw money from an IRA this year and pay no tax; withdraw slightly less from your IRA, and thus your social security won’t be taxable; convert a portion of your regular IRA to a ROTH IRA and pay tax at only the 15% rate; harvest capital gains at the 0% tax rate; harvest capital losses so a portion of them can be used against ordinary income.
+Year-end tax planning saves you money by uncovering opportunities to withdraw money from an IRA this current year and pay no tax.
+As well as withdraw slightly less from your IRA, and thus your social security won’t be taxable; convert a portion of your regular IRA to a ROTH IRA and pay tax at only the 15% rate; harvest capital gains at the 0% tax rate; harvest capital losses so a portion of them can be used against ordinary income.
 You will never discover these opportunities without doing the planning before year-end.

 Below are three ways you can go about it.

 You can use this 1040 tax calculator to estimate your federal tax liability for the current year.
 The calculator has pop-up screens that help you estimate your deductions, exemptions, and tax credits.

 Gather the following information before you get started:

 - Last year’s tax return - use this as a template to estimate what should go on it for the current year